Disposal of waste in ports

 Minimise the waste you produce by reusing or recycling materials wherever possible.

 In Scotland, you should manage your on board waste in such a way as to allow for high quality recycling once it is landed at a port. check with the port for details of their waste management requirements.

-Certain materials can be disposed of at sea, but non-biodegradable materials must not be disposed of except on shore.
+Certain materials can be disposed of at sea, but non-biodegradable materials, such as plastics, must only be disposed of on shore.